JSON: Alternatives

 JSON is promoted as a low-overhead alternative to XML as both of these formats have widespread support for creation, reading, and decoding in the real-world situations where they are commonly used.
-Apart from XML, examples could include CSV and supersets of JSON).
-Also, Google Protocol Buffers can fill this role, although it is not a data interchange language.
+Apart from XML, examples could include CSV and supersets of JSON.
+Google Protocol Buffers can fill this role, although it is not a data interchange language.
+CBOR has a superset of the JSON data types, but it is not text-based.
+Ion is also a superset of JSON, with a wider range of primary types, annotations, comments, and allowing trailing commas.

 XML

 XML has been used to describe structured data and to serialize objects.
 Various XML-based protocols exist to represent the same kind of data structures as JSON for the same kind of data interchange purposes.
 Data can be encoded in XML in several ways.
-The most expansive form using tag pairs results in a much larger (in character count) representation than JSON, but if data is stored in attributes and 'short tag' form where the closing tag is replaced with />, the representation is often about the same size as JSON or just a little larger.
+The most expansive form using tag pairs results in a much larger (in character count) representation than JSON, but if data is stored in attributes and short tag form where the closing tag is replaced with />, the representation is often about the same size as JSON or just a little larger.
 However, an XML attribute can only have a single value and each attribute can appear at most once on each element.

-XML separates "data" from "metadata" (via the use of elements and attributes), while JSON does not have such a concept.
+XML separates data from metadata (via the use of elements and attributes), while JSON does not have such a concept.

 Another key difference is the addressing of values.
-JSON has objects with a simple "key" to "value" mapping, whereas in XML addressing happens on "nodes", which all receive a unique ID via the XML processor.
+JSON has objects with a simple key-to-value mapping, whereas in XML addressing happens on nodes, each of which receives a unique ID via the XML processor.
 Additionally, the XML standard defines a common attribute xml:id, that can be used by the user, to set an ID explicitly.